alanxzhou/alanxzhou.github.io/_pages/about.md

 ## Education History

 In 2016 I graduated from Harvard College with a B.A. in Physics.
-In 2020, I graduated from Tufts University with an M.S. in Data Scienc while working full time at Draper
+In 2020, I graduated from Tufts University with an M.S. in Data Science while working full time at Draper

 ## Personal
 In my free time I take part in adult-league soccer (for some reason I still like to specify that it's "adult") or take my dog Kepler out on adventures (pictured below).